+The personality trait “Openness to experience” reflects orientations towards aesthetics and novelty, and it may be related to need for cognition and flexibility (Costa & McCrae, 1992).
+Open individuals are often perceived as unconventional, intellectual, and artistic.
+Individuals with higher levels of openness may be more adaptable, creative, and more welcoming to new ideas.

 Openness to experience is associated with unconventional thinking.
-This could lead to individuals higher on openness to be less willing to accept the official message about the threat from the pandemic, and could thus lead to perceiving the risk as lower.
+This could lead to individuals higher on openness to be less willing to accept the official message that the pandemic is a threat, and could thus lead to perceiving the risk as lower.
 Openness to experience is also associated with “sensation seeking” (Zuckerman & Kuhlman, 2000), along with extraversion, as discussed above.
 The higher risk tolerance that this entails might also transfer to a pandemic setting.
 On the other hand, openness to experience is associated with the ability to imagine dramatic changes in their everyday life (Eldesouky, 2012).
-This could lead to more easily acknowledge that the pandemic is a radically changed situation that implies a higher risk.
+This could lead open individuals to more easily acknowledge that the pandemic is a radically changed situation that implies a higher risk.
 Although effects in either direction are theoretically conceivable, we find an inverse association to be more likely given the established connection between openness and sensation seeking.
 We are not aware of any previous research that has shown associations between openness to experience and perceived infection risk.

-Possible effects of openness on compliance.
+Effects of openness on compliance.

-Individuals higher in openness may be more accepting towards new types of activities and may more easily change their routines.
-As most of the infection control measures requested people to make radical changes to their lives, it is possible that individuals higher on openness were more willing to comply with them.
-Previous research has shown that openness was positively associated with handwashing and physical distancing (Nofal et al., 2020) and shelter-in-place (Götz et al., 2021).
-Others have found indications of positive associations with compliance to infection control measures (Zettler et al., 2022), and indirect association through trust in government (Schmeisser et al., 2021).
+Individuals higher in openness may be more accepting towards engaging in new activities and may more easily change their routines.
+As most of the infection control measures requested people to make radical changes to their lives, it is possible that individuals higher on openness were more willing to comply with them (see similar argument e.g., in Webster et al., 2023).
+Accordingly, previous research has shown that openness was positively associated with handwashing and physical distancing (Airaksinen et al., 2021; Nofal et al., 2020), shelter-in-place (Götz et al., 2021), vaccination (Panish et al., 2023; Webster et al., 2023), and less risky behaviour (Panish et al., 2023).
+Others have found indications of positive associations between openness and compliance to infection control measures (Willroth et al., 2021; Zettler et al., 2022), and indirect association through trust in government (Schmeisser et al., 2021).

-Possible effects of neuroticism on risk perception.
+Effects of neuroticism on risk perception.